 You might have heard that fluoride is important for kids while their teeth are developing, but did you know that it's equally as important for you?
 The use of fluoride can benefit both children and adults.
-You can look to credible sources such as the American Dental Association to see the science behind the fact that fluoride applied directly to the teeth helps fight tooth decay.

 Regardless of their risk level, adults, unless advised otherwise by a dentist or a doctor, should use fluoride toothpaste.
 Because some adults are at higher risk of decay than others, they might need more intensive use of fluoride.
 Here are some answers to the most commonly asked questions about the use of fluoride, especially in adults.